 Local bail funds—There are funds across the country to support arrested protesters.
 These funds generally help pay for the protesters’ bail, fines, legal fees, and court fees.

 Black Lives Matter—Based in the US, UK, and Canada, this group focuses on supporting and empowering Black leaders, creating educational campaigns, and “[building] local power to intervene in violence inflicted on Black communities by the state and vigilantes.”
 The organization uplifts the voices of the Black community, particularly those who are women, queer, or trans.
+EDIT: I have since learned that this org is viewed as problematic within the Black community.
+Please donate to local grassroots organizations instead or directly to mutual aid.

 The Innocence Project—This organization helps free wrongfully-jailed people (who are disproportionately Black) through DNA testing.